 That is, while there is value in the items on the right, we value the items on the left more.

 XP values feedback, simplicity, communication, courage and respect.
-Agile's original best practices include standups, stories, retrospectives, iterations, estimates, tests, refactors and continuous deployments.
+Agile's original best practices include stand-ups, stories, retrospectives, iterations, estimates, tests, refactoring and continuous deployments.

 However the biggest and most cliched failure source is viewing programmers as a species that